Last Updated on by Mitch Rezman

 Editor’s note: Senegal wings grow back much slower than cockatiel wings.

 It took Peaches our rescue Sennie about nine months to fully grow back her wings at the age of 8, having been kept clipped since she was six months old.

 About 30 days after the wing clip we started to define landing areas.

 I’ll always begin with the birdcage because it should be the place your bird is most comfortable within the home.

 We added a Booda rope perch, in an inverted “U” position on the top of her cage.

 Someplace she could land as well as hang out.

 I’ll start at about 1 foot and gently toss the bird towards the target (bird cage) in this case being her own cage.

-Cockatiel are a very fast and efficient flyers, they can easily attain speeds of up to 30 mph quite quickly, ergo starting with the 1 foot distance.
+A cockatiel is a very fast and efficient flyer, they can easily attain speeds of up to 30 mph quite quickly, ergo starting with the 1-foot distance.